 Nominations for the SOSA and CCE-EFM awards may be sent to the AAFSW Office by e-mail (Word documents only) to email@example.com.
 Additional supporting materials such as letters of commendation or photos may emailed to firstname.lastname@example.org.
 Nominations for the Tragen Award may be sent to DACOR by e-mail to John Bradshaw at email@example.com.
 Nominations for all three awards must be received no later than July 15, 2019.

 The SOSA and Tragen Awards are given for volunteer activities only.
 Only nominees who are serving or have served abroad under the authority of the Chief of Mission or are abroad in involuntary Separate Maintenance Allowance (ISMA) status are eligible.

 Posts or individuals may submit as many nominations as they wish provided the nominees meet the criteria.
 Rather than submitting several nominations for the same individual from one post, AAFSW recommends a group nomination for that person.
-The selection committee for the SOSA Awards will include representatives from AAFSW, FLO, and the Executive Directors of the regional bureaus.
-The winner of the CCE-EFM Award will be selected by members of the AAFSW EFM Employment Committee and a FLO representative.
-The selection committee for the Tragen Award will include representatives from DACOR, AAFSW, AFSA, and FLO.
+The selection committee for the SOSA Awards will include representatives from AAFSW, GCLO, and the Executive Directors of the regional bureaus.
+The winner of the CCE-EFM Award will be selected by members of the AAFSW EFM Employment Committee and a GCLO representative.
+The selection committee for the Tragen Award will include representatives from DACOR, AAFSW, AFSA, and GCLO.
 All nominees will be notified as soon as the selections are made.